spacemeshos/testnet-guide/wallet.md

 Each new account has its own unique public address, coin balance and a friendly display name.

-Follow these steps to create a new address:
+Follow these steps to create a new account:
 1. Go to the settings screen by clicking on the 'SETTINGS' button on the right-side of the app main screen.
 2. Scroll down to `ACCOUNT SETTINGS` and Click `Add Account`
 3. Optionally name your new account